 Celebrities in the Vicarage!

-Our vicarage also has an interesting history!
+What connects Dylan Thomas, John Le Carre, Zadie Smith, Inspector Morse, Sylvia Plath, Stephen Hawking and Kenneth Grahame?
+Our vicarage!
 Now occupied by our vicar, it has seen many famous faces pass through its doors.
 Perhaps the most bohemian is the poet Dylan Thomas, whose works include the poem Do Not Go Gentle into that Good Night, and the play Under Milkwood.
-He lived at St Paul’s Vicarage during the 1940’s with his wife Caitlin Macnamara (whom he had married in 1937).
+He lived at St Paul’s Vicarage during the early 1940’s with his wife Caitlin Macnamara (whom he had married in 1937).
 The ground floor of the vicarage was converted into a bed-sit at that time.

-More recently, in 2014 the vicarage and church garden were used extensively in the Stephen Hawking bio-pic The Theory of Everything, starring Eddie Redmayne and Felicity Jones.
+And in 2014, both the vicarage and church garden were used extensively in the Stephen Hawking biopic The Theory of Everything, starring Eddie Redmayne and Felicity Jones.

 Below are some location shots, showing the film's director James Marsh instructing the actors in the garden.

-In July 2015, the BBC screened their moving drama about the 7/7 bombings, A Song for Jenny starring Emily Watson, which was filmed in the vicarage and church.
+In July 2015, the BBC screened their moving drama about the 7/7 bombings, A Song for Jenny starring Emily Watson, which used both the vicarage and church.

 St Paul's Church

 You will find a copy of our Data Protection policy, and new information regarding GDPR on the Contact Us page.

 If you have any comments or anything to add to this website, then please contact Catherine Jessop at: